 - Additional sedatives were not removed from their diet in the lead up to the experiments – most notably Magnesium.
 For more information on the effects of Magnesium in a horse’s diet, read our extensive Magnesium section.

-Tryptophan either helps or it doesn’t there isn’t much of a grey area.
+In our experience Tryptophan either helps or it doesn’t there isn’t much of a grey area.
 It will work in the situations described above but only if other nutritional issues are not impacting negatively on behaviour.
 This is why we nearly always work to get chelated calcium and magnesium right before using tryptophan to fix specific, stress related issues.

 When we first investigated tryptophan we were aware of the claims that it could affect stamina.
 So we gave a gram or two very carefully.
 Then one of our sponsored riders gave a 4* event horse (with a history of stress in big dressage arenas) 40 grams!
 The horse completed all three phases perfectly – no stamina issues on XC at all.
 Since then we have often started horses on 10g or 20g and never had any stamina issue reported in any horse (including endurance horses).